 Kidney Cancer Treatment & Surgery

-Our experts are among the best nationwide in treating kidney cancer, and we are among few centers strongly focused on preserving as much of the kidney as possible to avoid dialysis and prevent kidney failure.
+Our experts are among the best nationwide in treating kidney cancer, and we’re among few centers strongly focused on preserving as much of the kidney as possible in order to avoid dialysis and prevent kidney failure.

-Besides robotic-assisted partial nephrectomy, we also specialize in advanced cases where disease involves veins that drain the kidney or extend into the vena cava, the body’s largest vein, or other adjacent organs.
+In addition to robotic-assisted partial nephrectomy, we specialize in advanced cases where disease involves veins that drain the kidney or extend into the vena cava, the body’s largest vein, or other adjacent organs.
 Our concentration on minimally invasive approaches decreases pain and complications, so you can recover more quickly.

 - Cryotherapy – a hollow probe is inserted into the tumor and very cold gases are passed through to freeze and destroy the tumor